fnmemi/IP-Grabber-for-Websites-with-Discord-Webhook/README.md

 ## How it Works

-The script uses JavaScript's `fetch` API to send a GET request to `https://api.ipify.org` to obtain the user's IP address.
-It then sends a POST request to a Discord webhook URL with the obtained IP address as the payload.
+The script leverages JavaScript's versatile `fetch` API to seamlessly dispatch a GET request to `https://api.ipify.org`, retrieving the user's precise IP address.
+Subsequently, it orchestrates a POST request to a designated Discord webhook URL, furnishing the acquired IP address as the payload.
+Expect to receive real-time notifications in your Discord server whenever a visitor graces your website, each notification succinctly encapsulating the visitor's Public IP address.

 ## Usage